Nonminimal infrared gravitational reheating in light of ACT observation: Infrared Gravitational Reheating: Defining Reheating parameters ( , )

 For this energy density, the reheating e-folding number is calculated to be

 The reheating temperature associated with the energy density (\ref{comovingenergy5}) and e-folding number (\ref{Nre5}) now becomes

 In this red-tilted regime of the energy spectrum(IR divergent energy spectrum), we get a high reheating temperature.
 With the increase of the coupling $\xi$, the reheating temperature rises rapidly and reaches the maximum limit($\Tre\sim 10^{15}$GeV) for a coupling strength $\xi\lesssim 50$ as obvious in Fig.(\ref{comparisonfig}).
-For example, for $\wre=3/5$, we find $\Tre=(3.24\times 10^3,~4.5\times 10^{6})$ GeV, and for $\wre=9/11$, we get $\Tre=(3.36\times 10^{9},~4.5\times 10^{10})$ for $\xi=(3.5, 4)$ respectively.\\ Thus, using all these expressions of $T_{\rm re}$, we study the variation of reheating temperature with respect to the non-minimal coupling strength in this \textit{infrared gravitational reheating scenario}.
+For example, for $\wre=3/5$, we find $\Tre=(3.24\times 10^3,~4.5\times 10^{6})$ GeV, and for $\wre=9/11$, we get $\Tre=(3.36\times 10^{9},~4.5\times 10^{10})$ for $\xi=(3.5, 4)$ respectively.\\ Thus, using all these expressions of $T_{\rm re}$, we study the variation of reheating temperature with respect to the non-minimal coupling strength in this \textit{infrared gravitational reheating scenario}.\\ To this end, we would like to point out one subtle point regarding the consideration of the time-averaged EoS (\ref{eq:wphi}), ignoring the post-inflationary inflaton oscillation while computing the fluctuation spectra.
+In this work, we propose a special kind of reheating scenario, solely facilitated by the large-scale fluctuations, $k<<\ke$.
+These long-wavelength modes are subject to strong post-inflationary super-horizon instability beyond a certain coupling strength.
+Upon horizon reentry at some later time during reheating, they contribute to the total radiation energy density.
+These scales, having very long wavelengths, cannot sense the small-scale background oscillations after horizon reentry, as the oscillatory feature gradually becomes insignificant at the late stage of reheating.
+Furthermore, with the increase of the potential exponent $n$, the oscillation time-period of the background also increases, $T\propto \omega^{-1}\propto m_{\phi}^{-1}$(see Eq.(\ref{fre})).
+So, the background oscillation feature becomes less prominent for higher EoS.
+Our study reveals that even for a small nonminimal coupling, much smaller than that required for the small-scale resonance instability($\xi>50$) as shown in \cite{Garcia:2023qab}, the substantial growth of these large scales due to super-horizon \textit{tachyonic instability} can successfully reheat the universe.
+In the subsequent discussion, we shall constrain this reheating dynamics by the CMB scale GW and isocurvature bounds within a very narrow range of $\xi$ values.
+The large CMB scale will also remain unaffected by the background oscillation.
+Therefore, for these very long-wavelength classical modes, the consideration of the time-averaged EoS is justified.